-Two 30 minute "maintenance runs" are needed each week to sustain the conditioning neededusually on Tuesday and Thursday.
+Two 30-minute "maintenance runs" are needed each week to sustain the conditioning needed-usually on Tuesday and Thursday.
 Please take a day off from running before each running day.
-On Tuesday, practice various runwalk-run strategies and enjoy these runs.
-On designated non-long-run weekends, run the MM as described in # 16.
+On Tuesday, practice various run-walk-run strategies and enjoy these runs.
+On designated non-long-run weekends, run the MM as described below.

 Race Day practice.
-On a Tuesday and/or a Thursday run each week, after the standard warmup (# 11), time yourself for 2 miles and try to pace at 15:00-15:30 per mile.
+On a Tuesday and/or a Thursday run each week, after a standard warm-up, time yourself for 2 miles and try to pace at 15:00-15:30 per mile.
 As you use a variety of run-walk-run strategies, you should find the right ratio for you.
 A common strategy at this pace is (run 15 sec/walk 45 sec, but some use 20 sec run/40 sec walk, or 30/30).
+Practice moving over to the side of the road to take your walk breaks--or stay on the side of the road.
 It is fine to do cross training on Mon, Wed, and Fri. if you wish.
 There will be little benefit to your running in doing this, but you'll enhance the fat burning.
-On the cross training days, don't do exercises like stair machines that concentrate effort in the calf muscle.
+On cross training days, don't do exercises that can fatigue the calf muscle, such as stair machines.